Academic Advising and Career Education (AACE)

 Career services at AACE help students navigate through their career development needs including career exploration, resume development, interview preparation, networking and negotiating skills, understanding the job market, and graduate school preparation.
 AACE hosts several career events throughout the year including general and specialized career fairs and group workshops.
 ACCE partners with global, national, and regional employers to connect with students through the Handshake job board and campus events.

-In addition, AACE provides academic counseling and support services for all undergraduates who are experiencing academic difficulties such as those on academic probation or those who have been recently disqualified.
-Students (non-EOP) on academic probation are encouraged to meet with an AACE counselor to discuss strategies for improving their grades and academic standing.
+In addition, AACE provides academic counseling and support services for all undergraduates who are experiencing academic difficulties such as those on academic alert or those who have been recently disqualified.
+Students (non-EOP) on academic alert are encouraged to meet with an AACE counselor to discuss strategies for improving their grades and academic standing.

 The Accessibility Services department provides academic accommodations and support services to students with permanent and temporary disabilities.